-For most US taxpayers, that means that the Tax payment deadline, the deadline to pay, is now July 15, 2020 (previously April 15, 2020).
+For most US taxpayers, that means that the tax payment deadline, the deadline to pay, is now July 15, 2020 (previously April 15, 2020).

-The good news is that tax filers also have a way to extend their individual tax filings, even if on the federal level there is no emergency call to push the deadline.
+The good news is that tax filers also have a way to extend their individual tax filings.
+Even if on the federal level there is no emergency call to push the deadline.
 They simply can file an automatic filing extension even without giving any reason for it.
-All they have to do is to file a request by April 15th either online through their tax software or by filing a Form 4868 with the IRS in a timely manner.
+All they have to do is to file a request by April 15th.
+Either online through their tax software or by filing a Form 4868 with the IRS in a timely manner.